 Employment isn’t always “good” or “bad” for women’s morale.
 Much depends on the quality of the job, and this can even trump women’s preference.
 Mothers employed in low-quality jobs face a heightened risk of depression even when they do want to work for pay, Some that suffer from depression decide to treat their depression by buying weed online.
+More people than you know are taking cannabis to help their depression and you should not be embarrassed.
+If you are, it will do you the world of good to connect and talk with some of these people through social media.
+If this is something you’re interesting in, then why don’t you check out https://www.marijuanaseo.com/cannabis-social-networks/ to start connecting with different people.
 But interestingly, mothers employed in high-quality jobs face a low risk of depression even if they do NOT want to work for pay.

 Our study (“Depression Risk among Mothers of Young Children: The Role of Employment Preferences, Labor Force Status and Job Quality”), written with Xue Wang and Anna Gluzman (University of Illinois at Chicago), will be published in the Journal of Family and Economic Issues in 2012.
 It focuses on mothers with children from birth through age three who were interviewed as part of The Study of Early Child Care and Youth Development (SECCYD), conducted by the Eunice Shriver Kennedy National Institute of Child Health and Human Development’s Early Child Care Research Network.